-Department of Complexity Science and Engineering, Graduate School of Frontier Sciences,
+Department of Complexity Science and Engineering, Graduate School of Frontier Sciences, The University of Tokyo, Kashiwa-no-ha, Kashiwa, Chiba 277-8561

 In order to elucidate and improve the operation of fuel cells (PEFC), it is important to elucidate the electrochemical cycle on the surface of platinum nanoparticles and the adsorption state on the electrode surface.
 We determined the structures of various oxygen adsorption states on the surface of platinum nanoparticles and the free energy for the electrochemical process of oxygen and OH adsorption reactions.